 Options granted under the Company's 2006 Plan and the 2016 Plan were exercisable for periods determined at the time the awards are granted.
-Effective 2009, the Company established a \$5.00 minimum exercise price on all options granted.
+Effective 2009. the Company established a \$5.00 minimum price for calculating the number of options to be granted.